mietek/halcyon-website/pages/tutorial/index.md

        + halcyon-ghc-7.8.4.tar.gz
 ```

-In this step, Halcyon restores a _GHC directory_ archive and a _Cabal directory_ archive, which are downloaded from [public storage](/guide/#storage-and-caching).
+In this step, Halcyon restores the _GHC directory_ and the _Cabal directory_ by extracting archives downloaded from [public storage](/guide/#storage-and-caching).

 GHC and Cabal are now ready to use: